Fiona-T/pension-pal/README.md

 - As the website owner, I can maintain a list of pension providers and their websites, so that users can select the pension provider when adding or editing a pension in My Pensions page

 ### Design
+The design deliberately steers clear from the usual look for financial product websites, which typically tend towards using blue or red.
+Since PensionPal is a new concept that doesn't exist in the Irish market, the branding reflects this and uses colours not normally associated with financial matters or pensions.

+This design decision serves three functions:
+1) to stand out in the market from other financial products,
+2) to appeal to the younger section of the target market,
+3) to reinforce the perception of the ease of use of PensionPal, away from the traditional concept of pensions being difficult and confusing!

+#### Colour
+#### Typography

 ### Wireframes
 #### Desktop/Tablet
 - [Home page](docs/wireframes/home-desktop.png)